Meunier6969/Projet-L2-S3-Diary-Management/README.md

 # Projet-L2-S3-Diary-Management
 A diary manager using intermediate data structures written by pure professionals.
-(No Antoine were harmed in the making of this project.
-Ignore the screams.)

-# Run (nyoom)
-`bing chilling`
+Made for the 3rd Semester at Efrei.

-# Run (The program, not nyoom)
+# Run
-Go in the terminal, write `gcc src/*.c -Wall -o "out.exe"`
+Go in the terminal, write `gcc src/*.c -Wall -o "out.exe"` Then, to use the different options, simply write the number associated to the function.

+# Credits
+By :
+- Antoine Meunier
+- Antoine Iglesias-Tallon
+- Nassim Ainine (not an Antoine)